swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Om feels natural, while Backbone.js will feel a bit janky.
 This is probably because Om always re-renders on [requestAnimationFrame](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/).
-A pretty nice optimization to always have in all of your applications.
+A pretty nice optimization to have enabled in your applications.

 Ok, excellent work!
 But, uh, while 2-7X faster across 3 major browser should be enough to get anyone interested, that's nowhere near the